Have You Developed An Annual School Safety Drill Schedule?

 But safety professionals, school administrators and other involved parties have not seemed to come to an agreement on the frequency of drilling for lockdowns and hostile intruders.

 Many states do not mandate any further drilling for such critical incidents.
 We at Guardian Defense believe in the importance of training for all types of emergencies.
-This is why I have composed a basic recommended safety drill schedule for the school year that takes into consideration all types of trainings and all parties that should be involved in the drills.
+I have composed a basic recommended safety drill schedule for the school year.

 What Is A Challenge Scenario?
 Is Our School Ready For One?

-The Challenge Scenario is just one recommended challenge amongst many possibilities.
+For the Challenge Scenario, administration chooses 1 challenge out of many possibilities.
 The challenge will help evaluate how the school progressed throughout the year, and in turn help decipher how to create the training calendar for the next school year.
-Throughout the year please make sure each drill is logged and then followed by a debrief.

 In the event of an actual incident, please use an After-Action Report (AAR) to log the information and also follow with a debrief.
 Debriefs, drill logs and AAR are crucial in evaluating the overall strengths and weaknesses of the safety plan, as they allow honest dialogue between administration and staff.

 Recognize that a debrief with all staff may not be possible after each drill.
-To combat time restraints, a short form can be emailed to each staff in some instances, or the debrief can take place between administration and law enforcement.
+To combat time restraints, you can email a short form to each staff in some instances, or the debrief can take place between administration and law enforcement.
 No matter how the debrief takes place, it is vital that it is recorded on the drill logs and AAR.

 Guardian Defense knows that administrators and teachers work incredibly hard to not only educate our youth, but to keep them safe.
-Just like education techniques, security measures and practices are constantly evolving; having a plan, and then practicing it is the best way to be prepared for the unknown.
+Just like education techniques, security measures and practices are constantly evolving.
+You should have a plan, and then practice for maximum preparedness.
 To learn more about how we can transform the way your school responds to active threats on campus, click here.

 We wish each school a safe and successful academic year!